sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 true
 ```

-If we require, we can convert or promote an existing variable data type to a different type by using the `convert` method.
+We can convert or promote an existing variable data type to a different type using the `convert` method if required.
 In this example, we convert from `Int64` to its unsigned version:

 ##### **Code**
 ```Julia